Tyler Oakes

 Tyler Oakes (born November 8, 1986) is an American college baseball coach, head coach of the NCAA Division I Summit League's North Dakota State Bison.
 He was the pitching coach, recruiting coordinator and associate head coach at North Dakota State from 2014 to 2021.
 Prior to North Dakota State, Oakes was an assistant for South Dakota State and Minnesota.

 Playing career

 Tyler Oakes played four years of college baseball at Minnesota from 2006 to 2009 before being signed as an undrafted free agent by the Tampa Bay Rays.
 Oakes played one season in the Appalachian League for the Princeton Rays in 2009 before retiring from professional baseball.

 Coaching career

 On June 22, 2021, North Dakota State announced that Oakes would become the 22nd head coach in the team's history after Tod Brown departed to take the head coaching job at New Mexico.

 On May 20, 2022, North Dakota State clinched their first Summit League regular season title under Oakes' leadership.
 For that leadership he received the 2022 Summit League Coach of the Year award.
 In Oakes' first Summit League Tournament as head coach; the Bison went 1-2, losing to Omaha twice and beating South Dakota State in their lone win.

+On May 24, 2025, Oakes led the Bison to their first Summit League tournament title under his leadership, and the program's first since 2021.
+They defeated Oral Roberts en route to the program's third NCAA tournament berth.
+In Oakes' first NCAA tournament as head coach, his Bison were defeated by Arkansas before defeating Kansas - which was the program's second-ever Division I NCAA tournament win.
+They would be eliminated in the next game by Creighton.